45 Church Street,

-In the 1970’s and 1980’s, the theatre was multiplexed with, first, the main level being twinned and the balcony being turned into its own auditorium and, later, the addition of two screens on the stage.
+In 1962 it underwent an extensive remodel to the plans of Paterson based architect Sidney Schenker.
+On March 16, 1978 the theatre was multiplexed with, first, the main level being twinned and the balcony being turned into its own auditorium.
+Later, the addition of two screens on the stage.
 Despite these last gasp efforts, as well as a brief return to its former glory when it hosted the 1989 premiere of “Lean on Me”, the story of Paterson high school principal Joe Clark, the Fabian Theatre closed in 1993 after a screening of “RoboCop 3”.

 In January 2004, the state’s Department of Environmental Protection approved the demolition of the theatre.
 The owner/developer is now required to provide Historic American Buildings Survey-level documentation, an archival record, and a museum-quality interpretive exhibit documenting the theatre’s history to the Department’s Historic Preservation Office.